amontalenti/rapid-web-slides/flyer.rst

 1. Learn Git: http://learn.github.com/p/intro.html
 2. Git Bootcamp: https://help.github.com/categories/54/articles
 3. Using Git: https://help.github.com/categories/19/articles

+Alternatively, you can show up an hour early for the course and the instructor will help you get a local Git-based development environment set up.

 This tutorial will have a "hands-on lab" feeling, where everyone follows along with code on their computer using a Github repo I've set up, and when people